Oni Synagogue

-The Synagogue in Oni is a synagogue at 53 Vakhtang VI Street in Oni in the Republic of Georgia.
-The synagogue is located in the Racha region of Georgia.
+The Oni Synagogue is an Orthodox Jewish congregation and synagogue, located at 53 Vakhtang VI Street in Oni, in the Racha region of Republic of Georgia.
 The Oni synagogue was built in 1895 and is the oldest functioning synagogue in Georgia.

 History

-Construction

-The synagogue was built in 1895 in an eclectic style.
+The synagogue was built in 1895 in an eclectic Moorish Revival style.
 It is Georgia's third largest synagogue after the Great Synagoge of Tbilisi and the synagogue of Kutaisi.

-1991 Racha earthquake

 During the 1991 Racha earthquake, the synagogue was severely damaged.
 Four years later, the synagogue was renovated with support from the government and the American Jewish Joint Distribution Committee.
 The president of Georgia at the time, Eduard Shevardnadze, attended the re-dedication ceremony.

-120th anniversary

-On September 2, 2015, the synagogue held a ceremony for its 120th anniversary.
-Irakli Garibashvili, the prime minister of Georgia at the time, attended the ceremony.
+On September 2, 2015, the congregation celebrated the 120th anniversary of the synagogue's establishment.
+Irakli Garibashvili, the Prime Minister at the time, attended the ceremony.

-Decline

-The country of Georgia used to have 250,000 Jews, who belonged to an ancient community that dated back thousands of years.
-They had endemic customs including special prayer styles.
-In the 1970s and 1990s, the majority of the Jewish population moved abroad (primarily to Israel), and only a few thousand in Georgia.

-In 1972, the synagogue had 3,150 congregants but as of 2015 this number had fallen to only 16.
+Georgia had 250,000 Jews who belonged to an ancient community spanning thousands of years.
+The community had endemic customs including special prayer styles.
+In the 1970s and 1990s, the majority of the Jewish population moved, primarily to Israel, and only a few thousand remained in Georgia.
+In 1972, the synagogue had 3,150 congregants and As of 2015 the number of congregants was 16.